binary-breakpoint/SmolEngine.Legacy/README.md

 # SmolEngine.Graphics
-## ALL DEVELOPMENT MOVED TO MAIN REPO
+## ALL DEVELOPMENT MOVED TO THE MAIN REPO

 This repository is abandoned in favor of https://github.com/Floritte/SmolEngine.